ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 **Arguments**

 - `eventName (String)`: The name of the event to subscribe to
 - `handler (Function)`: The function that will be called, with `ractive` as `this`.
-The arguments depend on the event.
+The arguments depend on the event, but the first argument is always a context object.
 Returning `false` from the handler will stop propagation and prevent default of DOM events and cancel [event bubbling](../extend/events.md).
 - `obj (Object)`: An object with keys named for each event to subscribe to.
 The value at each key is the handler function for that event.

 **Returns**